fernandasav/password-generator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5.

+Angular Password Generator: A Deep Dive into Angular Fundamentals

+The Password Generator application offers both a functional tool and an illustrative demonstration of Angular's core principles:

+Interpolation: With interpolation, the {{ generatedPassword }} placeholder fluidly updates, showcasing the live password generation process.

+Property Binding: Utilize the slider to set the password's length and see how [value]="passwordLength" ensures the interface reflects the user's exact preference.

+Event Binding: The "Generate Password" button, powered by (click)="generatePassword()", is more than just responsive.
+It actively crafts a password based on user specifications, highlighting the might of event-driven design.

+Structural Directives: Explore Angular's capability in dynamic content display.
+The advanced settings, steered by the *ngIf directive, presents users with a conditional view, exemplifying how Angular adeptly alternates UI components in response to user actions or data conditions.

+Whether you aim to create a secure password or delve deep into Angular's foundational techniques, our application offers a comprehensive, enlightening experience

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.